osohq/oso/docs/reference/polar-syntax.rst

   Person{first_name: "Yogi", last_name: "Bear"}

-Classes can be registered from your application to integrate with Polar.
+Classes can be registered with the oso library to integrate with Polar.
 See :doc:`/understand/language/application-types` for more information.

 A class instance literal must be used either with the :ref:`operator-new` or